christian140398/SAM-Annotator/README.md

 - **Interactive Segmentation**: Use SAM's powerful model to generate segmentation masks with simple point clicks
 - **Brush Tool**: Draw and erase segments directly on the image for precise mask editing
+- **Bounding Box System**: Support for both pre-existing bounding boxes (from XML files) and interactive bounding box creation
+  - Load images with existing bounding box annotations from XML files
+  - Create new bounding boxes directly in the interface when working with images only
 - **Multi-category Support**: Organize segments by customizable labels loaded from a configuration file
 - **Dynamic Label System**: Labels are loaded from `label.txt` with automatically generated colors
 - **Enhanced Undo System**: Undo brush strokes, point additions, and segment deletions with confirmation dialogs
 - **Flexible Export Formats**: Export annotations in VOC (Pascal VOC XML) or COCO (JSON) format, configurable via `config.py`
+- **Organized Output Structure**: Three separate output folders for images, segmentation labels, and bounding box labels

 ## Installation